A Belloo (AUStralia), idiot savant theatre company (Japan) and good company arts (New zealand) COLLABORATION

 Contemporary theatre from Australia, Japan & New Zealand

-House in the Dunes is a bilingual performance work and part of a long-term collaboration between theatre companies and artists from First Nations Australia, Australia, Japan and New Zealand.
+House in the Dunes is a bilingual performance work and part of a long-term collaboration between theatre companies and artists from First Nations Australia, Australia, Japan, and New Zealand.
+The three companies—Idiot Savant Theatre Company (Japan), Belloo (Australia) and Good Company Arts (New Zealand)—have come together to create original works that address themes that resonate both globally and locally for all the artists involved.

-House in the Dunes is a story of entrapment and an ode to the natural world in the looming threat of the climate emergency.
-The work explores connection to landscape through themes of journeying, belonging, migration and elemental forces of nature celebrating the beauty of impermanence in both scripted and physical story.
+House in the Dunes is a story of entrapment and an ode to the natural world amid the looming threat of the climate emergency.
+The work explores connection to landscape through themes of journey, belonging, migration, and the elemental forces of nature, celebrating the beauty of impermanence through both scripted and physical storytelling.

-The Japanese version of the work premiered in the 400-year-old Teishoin Temple at TPAM (the Tokyo Performing Arts Meeting) in February 2020.
+The Japanese version of the work premiered in the 400-year-old Teishoin Temple at TPAM (Tokyo Performing Arts Meeting) in February 2020.

 Nao Akao